TekstoSense/about-tekstosense/README.md

   adding nodes.
 Processing layer is based on Spark.
 - **Performance**: TekstoSense APIs handles load with ease by scaling the core.
 - **Dependency**: Simple to use with minimal dependencies.
-- **Distribution**: Single Node APIs with Apache license and Batch Mode APIs with Commercialised license.
+- **Distribution**: Single Mode APIs with Apache license and Batch Mode APIs with Commercialised license.
 - **Deployable**: Deployed on google cloud with [kubernate](http://kubernetes.io/).
 Plug and play for on-premise or cloud distribution.

 ## Why TekstoSense?

+We generally use [Opennlp](https://opennlp.apache.org/) or [Stanford NLP](http://stanfordnlp.github.io/CoreNLP/) or [LingPipe](http://alias-i.com/lingpipe/) or [NLTK](http://www.nltk.org/) for our text analytics need but these are just enablers framework not an out of the box APIs framework to build use cases.
+Similarly we have lots of Deep-Learning frameowrk.
+To build our use cases we need to build bridge between two columns NLP at one side and Machine Learning at other side.
+This slows down our time to market.
+TekstoSense bridge that gap and provides ready to use text analytics API.

+If you ever hesitated to use unsupervised algorithm based solution into your product due to unsatisfactory accuracy then simply forget the past and forge toward the TekstoSense.
+We provides high accuracy for our algorithm and APIs.
+We provides usecase driven APIs